Skip to main content

 Grant Writing

-By the end of their third or last year, postdoctoral fellows write an extramural grant proposal (R21 equivalent) for a mock grant review.
+By the end of their third or last year, postdoctoral fellows write an extramural grant proposal for a mock grant review.
 Although fellows have access to program funds to support their research, the CCEP encourages submission of proposals to obtain intramural and/or extramural funding.

 Professional Activities